Chapter 16: Strange Rains

 Chapter 16 of the City of Gargoyles: Book 2 of the Light-Father Trilogy

-“By my spirit, you have had some adventures, dear heart,” Nightshade smiled.
-“That is not a vortex but a waterspout and look: it is dissipating already.
-Milverburg cannot be hurt by any vortex so we are safe here.
-The worst of the lightning is moving north too but this accursed rain is like being in a waterfall.
+“By Helios, you’ve had some adventures,” Nightshade smiled.
+“That’s not a vortex but a waterspout and look: it’s dissipating already.
+Milverburg cannot be hurt by any vortex so we’re safe here.
+The worst of the lightning is moving north too but this rain is like watching a waterfall.
 Listen to it pound upon the flagstones!
-I cannot recall rain as heavy as this.”
+I can’t recall rain as heavy as this.”

 “Six years ago was bad,” Mouse insisted.
 “That was when the first great flood swept away the Copper Bridge in Crawcester.
-We have had storms since then but not one like this for a long time.
+We’ve had many storms since then but not one this heavy for a long time.
 Even the storm three weeks ago was nothing like this.”

 Amidst the deluge, something heavy thumped down onto the flagstones in front of them and that something flapped and slithered but the dim light beneath the clouds had faded so they could not discern what was making the sound.
 Nightshade whispered an arcane chant in a long-lost tongue and the lion’s head atop her staff began to emit white light.
 Then she laughed as more objects landed on the flags before them and on the causeway until there was hundreds of them writhing about, scales glistening in the pale light.
 “Fish!” she cried out as another series of lightning flashes dispelled all doubt.
-“A strange rain in a strange world: we will eat fresh fish tonight: praise Diana and the Triple Goddess for their bounty!”
+“Strange rain in a strange world: we’ll eat fresh fish tonight.
+Praise Diana and the Triple Goddess for their bounty!”

 “I hope it’s a good omen, Mother Nightshade.”

-“Food when a belly is empty is always a good omen, dear heart.
-That waterspout was sent by Gaia to aid us, I am sure of it.
+“Food when a belly is empty is always a good omen, dear heart!
+That waterspout was sent by Gaia to aid us, I’m sure of it.
 It sucked these creatures high into the air and dropped them into our laps.
-We had better find some baskets to collect as many as we can before the sea birds take to the skies and descend upon this feast.”
+We’d better find some baskets to collect as many as we can before the seabirds take to the skies and descend upon this feast.”

 They hastened back into the bowels of Milverburg and within minutes twenty excited Ferals were romping through the relentless downpour with boxes and woven baskets, filling them to the brim with fish whilst chattering and teasing each other.
-Mouse began to appreciate how good their night-vision was as she could barely make out their fleeting, darting shapes except during the more lurid lightning-flashes that left their images seared upon her retina like a fading photograph.
-Two minutes later they had retreated bearing their prizes to show Kai and the others, leaving Mouse and the albino Wiccan alone at the entrance, listening to the dull roar of the rain and wrapped in the faint white glow of the staff.
+Mouse began to appreciate how good their night-vision was as she could barely make out their fleeting, darting shapes except during the more lurid lightning-flashes that left their images seared upon her retina like a photograph.
+Two minutes later they retreated bearing their prizes to show Kai and the others, leaving Mouse and the enigmatic Wiccan alone at the entrance once more, listening to the dull roar of the rain and wrapped in the faint white glow of the staff.

-They felt a warm wind on their faces and they retreated under the arch as the veils of rain swept towards them.
-Nightshade sniffed the air: “Even this cascade cannot wash out the ashes of Africa,” she said aloud.
+They felt a warm wind on their faces and they retreated under the arch as veils of rain angled towards them.
+Nightshade sniffed the air: “Even this cascade cannot wash out the ashes of Africa,” she mused aloud.
 “But the wind is shifting to the east and the storm may lose energy: I fear it will dissipate before dawn.
-That is only six hours away and we must all get some sleep.
+That’s only six hours away and we must get some rest.
 If the weather sets fair tomorrow, who knows what devilry will come our way?”

 Mouse dropped her spear and buried her face in the bosom of the Wiccan catching her by surprise.
-“What ever is the matter, dear heart?”
-Nightshade said, holding Mouse close to her with her free hand.
-“I had hoped you would tell me of your tales of that Crawcester museum and how you met up with Amos and the others.”
+“What ever is the matter, dear heart?” she said, holding Mouse close to her with her free hand.
+“I had hoped you’d tell me of your tale of that Crawcester museum and how you met up with Amos and the others.”

-Mouse buried her face again in the albino’s bosom and shuddered and howled.
-“Be at peace, little one,” Nightshade said.
-“The Light-Father is right: whenever a memory such as this afflicts you, you must speak of it and let others lend you their strength by listening.
-Cry, dear heart: I will always be here for you.
-We will face the dark memories and the nightmares together.
-We will prevail together.”
+Mouse buried her face in the albino’s bosom again and shuddered and howled.
+“Peace, little one,” Nightshade said.
+“The Light-Father is right: whenever a memory like this afflicts you, you must speak of it and let others lend you their strength by listening.
+Cry, dear heart: I’ll always be here for you.
+We’ll face the dark memories and the nightmares together.
+We’ll prevail together.”

-“I will never forget Leo and Jana,” Mouse sobbed.
-“And now I have lost my sister as well as my parents.
+“I’ll never forget Leo and Jana,” Mouse sobbed.
+“And now I’ve lost my sister as well as my parents.
 It’s not fair!”

 “I know, Mouse, I know.
 I lost my parents as well but I will never forget them: they will always be in my memories.”

-Mouse wiped her eyes as the rain slackened silently only to be rent by a fusillade of lightning flashes, some of which struck the rails on the viaduct sending flashes sparking past them along the tracks.
-The discharges worked their way into Milverburg itself making one of the Ferals by the Phoenix jump into the air as he was playing on the tracks and was still wet from harvesting fish.
+Mouse wiped her eyes as the rain slackened only for the heavens to be rent by fusillades of lightning flashes, some of which struck the rails on the viaduct sending flashes sparking past them along the tracks.
+The discharges worked their way into Milverburg itself making one of the Ferals by the Phoenix leap into the air as he was playing on the tracks, still wet from harvesting fish.

-The display distracted Mouse and, after the rattling thunder had faded northwards, she looked up at the Wiccan: “The Light-Father is right: I have to embrace each memory as it surfaces.
-If you don’t talk about it, he said, it’s like bottling poison up inside you.”
+The display distracted Mouse and, after the rattling thunder had faded northwards, she looked up at the Wiccan: “The Light-Father is right: I have to confront each memory as it surfaces.
+If you don’t talk about it, he said, it’s like bottling poison inside you.”

 “This is true.
-He is really is perceptive for a man.”
+He’s really perceptive for a man.”

 “I love him, Mother Nightshade.
-He’s like a father to me and you are now like a mother to me.
+He’s like a father to me and you’re now like a mother to me.
 Thank you.”

-Nightshade was taken aback: “Ah, you do me a real honour this day, dear heart.
-I do not know what to say.”
+Nightshade was taken aback: “Ah, you do me a real honour, dear heart.
+I don’t know what to say.”